Dodgers vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- The Dodgers have played as the favorite in eight of their past 10 games and have won seven of those contests.

-- When it comes to hitting the over, the Dodgers and their opponents are 3-7-0 in their last 10 games with a total.
+- The Dodgers and their opponents have combined to hit the over three times in their last 10 games with a total.

 Dodgers Betting Records & Stats

-- The Dodgers have won 65.8% of the games this season when they were favored on the moneyline (25-13).
+- The Dodgers have compiled a 25-14 record in games they were favored on the moneyline (winning 64.1% of those games).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.